 Did you realize that people typically spend 80–90% of their time indoors?
-This means that your indoor air quality has a direct impact on your overall health.
+Consequently, your indoor air quality has a direct impact on your overall health.
 Medical research suggests that long-term exposure to poor air quality can have significant health impacts, especially for sensitive groups, elderly persons and people with pre-existing health issues.
 Read why your indoor air quality may be poor, and what you can do about it.

 - What Is Poor Indoor Air Quality?